Iype Thoma Kathanar: Death

 On 16 January 1917, Kovoor Achen became sick and he died peacefully on 27 January 1917.

-Achen’s body was buried in the SCS compound behind the SCS Church.
+Achen's body was buried in the SCS compound behind the SCS Church.

 Legacy

 In his memory, the church constructed the VGM Hall (Vicar General Iype Thoma Kathanar Memorial Hall) in the SCS compound in Tiruvalla, that still stands today as an important go-to place in Thiruvalla town for conducting large meetings, conferences and major events.

-His son Abraham Thomas Kovoor (1898 – 1978) was a professor and rationalist who became famous through his campaign to expose various Indian and Sri Lankan "god-men" and so-called paranormal phenomena as frauds.
+His son Abraham (1898 – 1978) was a professor and rationalist who became famous through his campaign to expose various Indian and Sri Lankan "god-men" and so-called paranormal phenomena as frauds.

-His grand son, Aries Kovoor (1927 - 2006), was also a professor and renowned biological scientist of Sri Lanka.
+His grand son, Aries Kovoor (1927–2006), was also a professor and renowned biological scientist of Sri Lanka.

-His younger son, Kovoor Thomas Behanan was a renowned sociologist and psychologist, who earned Ph.D. in Psychology from Yale in 1934 and had performed pioneering scientific appraisal on Yoga that was published as a book and made popular to the western world through visual coverage in the LIFE magazine in 1937.
+His younger son, Behanan was a renowned sociologist and psychologist, who earned Ph.D. in psychology from Yale in 1934 and had performed pioneering scientific appraisal on Yoga that was published as a book and made popular to the western world through visual coverage in the LIFE magazine in 1937.

 Behanan had also served the United Nations between 1946 and 1952.